 Section 5 – Adjudication and Sentencing

 All powers and duties of the diocesan Disciplinary Tribunal for a Presbyter or Deacon specified in this section may be exercised by a panel of the Tribunal appointed to hear a Presentment.
-In lieu of adjudication by a panel of the Tribunal, the diocese may provide for adjudication by the entire Tribunal
+In lieu of adjudication by a panel of the Tribunal, the diocese may provide for adjudication by the entire Tribunal.
+Disciplinary Tribunals may take such actions and exercise such powers as set forth for provincial disciplinary tribunals as set forth in Canon IV.11.6, subject to and in addition to powers granted to them by their respective diocesan canons.

 The panel will ordinarily adjudicate a Presentment based upon written statements and other evidence submitted to the panel by the Advocate for the Diocesan Reports Investigation Committee or any Advocate for the Respondent, including written statements and other evidence previously submitted to the Diocesan Reports Investigation Committee.
 In addition, the panel shall give the Advocate for the Diocesan Reports Investigation Committee, as well as the Respondent or any Advocate for the Respondent, the opportunity of: